Tarmean/tarmean.github.io/prettyprinter.md

     (<>) a b = Cat [a,b]
 ```

-Now layouting to perform a greedy search, rather than the depth-first search of the list monad.
+Now layouting can perform a greedy search, rather than the depth-first search of the list monad.
 When layouting `Union a b`:

 - Check whether `a` fits the width.
 If yes, emit it.
 - Otherwise emit `b`.